 The host system must also have a user-id called rosi.
-This must have a home directory on a partition with at least 25Mb of free space.
+This must have a home directory on a partition with at least 25 Mbytes of free space.

-Note: On Linux systems, 'group' and 'other' need read, write and execute permissions to be set up on the home directories for the realman and rosi user-ids.
+On Linux systems, 'group' and 'other' need read, write, and execute permissions to be set up on the home directories for the realman and rosi user-ids, except that on CentOS 6.3 systems the 'other' group does not exist and is not used.